cloudposse/docs/content/docs/reference/terraform-in-depth/terraform-count-vs-for-each.md

 affected.
 The answer to this is `for_each`, but that is not without its own limitations.
 :::

+### For Each is Stable, But Not Always Feasible to Use

 #### The Stability of `for_each`